aldididi/API-AUTOMATION-REQRES/README.md

-# API Automation Personal Project
+# API Automation Reqres Project

 This project provides automated tests for the [https://reqres.in/#try-api] API using Java, TestNG, RestAssured.